-mSIGNIA, founded by Paul Miller and George Tuvell, has grown into a team dedicated to the creation, enhancement and improvement of the EMV 3DS payment security solution.
+mSIGNIA was founded by Paul Miller and George Tuvell and has grown to be an expert team dedicated to the creation, enhancement and improvement of the EMV 3DS payment security solution.

-Paul Miller has been in security since 1993 and mobile security since 1999.
-His prior experiences include leading global mobile security efforts at Symantec, Gemplus (now Gemalto) and GTE Cybertrust as well as innovative startups in the US and Switzerland.
-He has served on numerous industry boards including Radiccho (the first ever mobile security consortium), Liberty Alliance (the first identity consortium), EMVCo and Global Chipcard Alliance for payments and a European Commission project on trusted transaction roaming.
-He holds about ten patents with more pending.
+Paul Miller – Paul has been in security since 1993 and mobile security since 1999.
+His prior experiences include leading global mobile security efforts at Symantec®, Gemplus® (now Thales®) and GTE Cybertrust® as well as innovative startups in the US and Switzerland.
+He has served on numerous industry boards including Radicchio® (the first ever mobile security consortium), Liberty Alliance® (the first identity consortium), EMVCo®, the Global Chipcard Alliance® and he served as the only US national on a European Commission project on trusted transaction roaming.
+He is inventor on over 20 security related patents.

-George Tuvell’s entire career – since 1999 – has been in mobile security. mSIGNIA is George’s 3rd mobile security startup.
-His prior startup, SMobile Systems, was a global innovator in operator-grade mobile security solutions for large customers including AT&T, Sybase, Vodafone, Nokia, and VeriSign; Juniper Networks bought SMobile in 2010.
-He has worked with security industry associations including the Messaging Anti-Abuse Working Group, Mobile Anti-Virus Research Association, Oceanos and EMVCo.
-He is an inventor on about ten patents before founding mSIGNIA and about ten more with mSIGNIA.
+George Tuvell – George’s entire career – since 1999 – has been in mobile security. mSIGNIA is George’s 3rd mobile security startup.
+His prior startup, SMobile Systems®, was a global innovator in operator-grade mobile security solutions for large customers including AT&T®, Sybase®, Vodafone®, Nokia®, and VeriSign®; Juniper Networks® bought SMobile in 2010.
+He has worked with security industry associations including the Messaging Anti-Abuse Working Group®, Mobile Anti-Virus Research Association®, Oceanos® and EMVCo.
+He is inventor on about 30 mobile and security related patents.

 mSIGNIA’s multi-party, remotely configurable uSDK enables merchants and banks to control which data is collected and passed according to international privacy laws and ecosystem rules.
 The uSDK is also designed to limit the number of off-device, third-party connections a mobile app initiates to control data exposure.